blackfalcon/UXEnightclass.BuildCSSDoc/readme.md

 1. Once completed with your assignment, commit code to the master branch and push to Github `git push origin master`
 1. From __your fork__ of the project, initiate a pull request to the parent repo

+### IMPORTANT!

+If the assignment requires that you install a development environment, please make this the first task you complete and then **submit your first pull request.**

+It is important to do this first so that the actual assignment is not confused within all the application structure.

 ## Assignment review

 When a pull request is initiated, I will be notified of the update and comment on the submitted assignment via Github tools.